-Mahalia graduated from Brown University with a Bachelor of Science in Chemistry.
-Since then, she has conducted ecological fieldwork in the Arctic, worked on farms in California and Connecticut, and tutored high school students in math, science, and standardized tests.
-In her free time she enjoys swimming, practicing Aikido, and playing the fiddle.
+Mahalia uses data science and spatial analysis to explore how climate change interacts with agriculture, land use, and human migration.
+She holds a Bachelor of Science in Chemistry from Brown University.
+Before joining UVM, she conducted ecological fieldwork in Arctic Alaska, worked on farms in California and Connecticut, and tutored high school students in math and science.
+In her free time she enjoys hiking, swimming, practicing Aikido, and playing the fiddle.

 Advisor: Gillian Galford